Cuba defies all the things I’d assumed about the country

 Musings of my 7 nights in Cuba.

-Journey through Havana airport was quick and easy, though apparently it can take 2hrs!
+The journey through Havana airport was quick and easy, though apparently it can take 2hrs!
 They checked ESTA entry before immigration.
 At immigration they take a photo of you and stamp your external visa form (not your passport).
 After, they scan your baggage and then it’s a 20m walk to baggage claim (bags were quite slow in coming through).
 There’s one final baggage check before you leave (just someone looking at where you’ve flown from and if you have excess luggage what you might be bringing into the country).

-Outside the terminal there’s the usual cacophony of taxi drivers, transfer drivers and locals).
+Outside the terminal there’s the usual cacophony of taxi drivers, transfer drivers and locals.

 Had a snack and drink on roof terrace before hitting the sack.
 Slept well.